silverstripe/silverstripe-mimevalidator/README.md

 Install with composer by running `composer require silverstripe/mimevalidator` in the root of your SilverStripe project.

+Silverstripe CMS Recipe 4.6 and above include this module via `silverstripe/recipe-core`.
+Therefore, it is unnecessary to directly install this module if your project has been upgraded to, or was created with CMS Recipe 4.6.0 or later.

 ## Configuration

 Read [Allowed file types on the Silverstripe CMS documentation](https://docs.silverstripe.org/en/4/developer_guides/files/allowed_file_types/) for details on configuring MIME type validation.